ninchat/offhand/protocol.md

                                                                     |
     +---------------+---------------+---------------+---------------+

-The nop (no operation) packet consist of 8 zero bytes, so it can be used for additional padding between between packets.
+The nop (no operation) packet consists of 8 zero bytes, so it can be used for additional padding between between packets.

-### 2.3.
+### 3.3.
 Channel packet formats

 Unicast packets contain the following field: